 The result has been a successful, award-winning language learning program called Foreign Languages for Kids by Kids®.

 Kit, who founded Foreign Languages for Kids by Kids® with Eli in 2011, had provided language education to her three boys from a very early age.
 As she observed their progress, she noticed that children who started learning a second language at an earlier age found it easier to learn.
 “I began to see that kids who started in preschool or in elementary school had an openness to learning that older kids did not have,” she says.

 Her observations are backed by research.
 According to the American Council for Teaching Foreign Languages (ACTFL), “beginning the study of languages early is helpful in developing proficiency, and language learning often supports skills used in other courses and enhances overall academic performance.
 However, the availability of language study in elementary school and middle school is limited for some students.”

 This advantage is also acknowledged even by older students.
 A survey by ACTFL has found that nearly two-thirds of high school students say they wish they could have started learning a language earlier, in elementary school or middle school.
 The study also found that interest in beginning language study earlier increases as students progress through high school: seniors are almost 20 percent more likely than freshmen to say they wish they had started earlier.

-Kit’s approach has had clear results.
+Their approach has had clear results.
 Foreign Language for Kids by Kids® has been recognized by experts having won more than 15 top education awards in the company’s first two years for its Spanish videos and Spanish board game, including Game and Media of the Year Awards in consecutive years.

-Foreign Languages for Kids by Kids® program has grown considerably.
+The Foreign Languages for Kids by Kids® program has grown considerably.
 It had its first public school district adoption last year and is expanding to other public, private and charter schools.
 It is also quickly becoming one of the very favorite program by homeschool families who feel comfortable and excited with the unique teaching approach and variety of materials.